mohanchandrass/Collaborative-Project-Management-Tool-for-Students/README.md

 - **Create Chat**: Start a new chat for your group.
 - **Leave Group**: Easily leave any chat if you no longer need it.

-### 🔔 Notifications

-Never miss an important update!
-Receive notifications about task deadlines, new messages, and project changes in real-time.

----

-## 🎨 Aesthetic Design

-The app uses **Material UI** for a clean, modern design.
-The layout is **responsive**, ensuring it looks great on both desktop and mobile devices.

-- **Minimalist Dashboard**: Focus on what's important without distractions.
-- **Interactive Charts**: Visualize your project's progress with ease.
-- **Real-time Updates**: Stay in the loop without constantly refreshing.

----

 ## 🛠️ Contributing